tedchain/tedchain-technology/README.md

 Running Tedchain
 =================

-Deploying Tedchain server can be done :ref:`through Docker <docker-deployment>`.
+Deploying Tedchain server can be done `through Docker <docker-deployment>`.

 This document explains how to deploy Tedchain directly on a machine without using docker.